-Previous experience has shown that social problems and tensions are aggravated by the strains marketizing a socialist economy.

-Ukraine's leaders will have to try to minimize the effects on society, especially for people on low or fized incomes, of ending subsidies and eliminating unproductive and unprofitable enterprises.
+Previous experience has shown that social problems and tensions are aggravated by the strains of marketizing a socialist economy.
+Ukraine's leaders will have to try to minimize the effects on society, especially for people on low or fixed incomes, of ending subsidies and eliminating unproductive and unprofitable enterprises.

-Inter-ethnic Relations: The surprisingly high pro- independence vote in the eastern, Russianized regions of Ukraine and the support of many other non-Ukrainians for independence allayed fears about the possibility of inter-ethnic divisions and strife, which have so far not been a serious issue in Ukraine (as opposed to many other former Soviet republics).
+INTER-ETHNIC RELATIONS: The surprisingly high pro-independence vote in the eastern, Russianized regions of Ukraine and the support of many other non-Ukrainians for independence allayed fears about the possibility of inter-ethnic divisions and strife, which have so far not been a serious issue in Ukraine (as opposed to many other former Soviet republics).
 Ukraine's democratic opposition movement has been scrupulously careful in inter-ethnic issues, and the results of the December 1 voting among non-Ukrainians were their reward.
-The pro-independence vote among non-Ukrainians was also to some extent certainly due to generalized disgust with the Soviet Union and a widespread feeling that life, including possibilities of national self-expression, could hardly be worse in an independence.
-Ukrainians might have held it against them, which could have heightened the chances of Russian-Ukrainian confrontation.
+The pro-independence vote among non-Ukrainians was also to some extent certainly due to generalized disgust with the Soviet Union and a widespread feeling that life, including possibilities of national self-expression, could hardly be worse in an independent Ukraine.
+On the other hand, Russians in Ukraine could not have helped knowing that if they did not vote for independence, Ukrainians might have held it against them, which could have heightened the chances of Russian-Ukrainian confrontation.

 A critical variable in this delicate equation will be how newly independent Ukraine treats questions of language.
-The Ukrainian press, including the official paper of the Lviv Oblast Council and Pravda Ukraina, the successor to the Communist Party organ, printed letters from non-Ukrainians who voiced support for Ukrainian independence but urged a slow, circumspect approach to a linguistic reform that eschewed even the appearance of compulsion.
-A representative of the Polish national cultural society added that national minorities would be greatly reassured by the passage of a law guaranteeing their rights (Ukraine's Supreme Soviet has yet to pass such legislation).
+The Ukrainian press, including the official paper of the Lviv Oblast Council and Pravda Ukrainy, the successor to the Communist Party organ, printed letters from non-Ukrainians who voiced support for Ukrainian independence but urged a slow, circumspect approach to a linguistic reform that eschewed even the appearance of compulsion.
+A representative of the Polish national cultural society added that national minorities would be greatly reassured by the passage of a law guaranteeing their rights (Ukraine's Supreme Council has yet to pass such legislation).